Lapa, Rio de Janeiro: Overview

 The Carioca Aqueduct, also known as Arcos da Lapa.

 The neighborhood of Lapa in Rio de Janeiro is known as the "cradle of Bohemian Rio".
-It is also famous for its architecture, beginning with the Arcos da Lapa (also known as the Carioca Aqueduct), which was originally constructed as an aqueduct during Colonial Brazil and now serves as a viaduct for the cable cars that climb the hill of Santa Teresa.
+It is also famous for its architecture, including the Carioca Aqueduct, which was originally constructed in 1750 to connect the springs of the Carioca River to a fountain in the Largo da Carioca, but has been used as a viaduct for the Santa Teresa Tram since 1896.
+The aqueduct is 17.6 m high, 270 m long and includes 42 Roman-style arches.
+It was listed as a heritage site by IPHAN in 1938.

-The Carioca Aqueduct is considered a significant architectural work in old Rio and one of the city's main symbols.
-The large Roman-style structure is 17.6 meters high, 270 meters long, and features 42 arches that connect the neighborhood of Santa Teresa to Morro de Santo Antônio.
-Built in 1723 during colonial times, the aqueduct was designed to channel water from the Carioca River through Morro do Desterro to Santa Teresa and Morro de Santo Antônio.
-It played a crucial role in preventing water shortages in the city, a historically persistent problem.
-While studies to bring the waters of the Carioca River to the city began in the early seventeenth century, the actual installation of water pipes in Rio de Janeiro did not commence until a century later.

 In recent times, the landscape of Lapa has transformed, bringing a wave of cultural vibrancy.
 The Square of the Brazilian Armed Forces, once a quiet spot next to the arches, has been replaced by the lively Circo Voador.
 Arches Street, once a serene passage across the aqueduct, is now a vibrant venue.
 The neighborhood's boundary begins at the south end, where the Road of Glory becomes Rua da Lapa.
 On the border with Santa Teresa, nestled among its hills, is the culturally rich neighborhood of Fátima.

 In an attempt to revive the spirit of the deteriorating residential district, its inhabitants created the movement "I Am From Lapa."
 They drew inspiration from the famous advertising campaign "I Love New York," which they believed helped revitalize New York City during its decline in the 1970s.
 With government support and the participation of most shops in Lapa, the "I Am From Lapa" movement spread throughout the area, but it did little to improve the safety of the residential environment.

-Lapa enjoys lower population density and less traffic compared to other regions of the city.
-The neighborhood is home to the headquarters and administrative buildings of many large companies (such as Petrobras and BNDES), as well as numerous high-quality commercial buildings on Chile Avenue (including Ventura I and II).
-These features have attracted residents from the north, south, and west of Rio de Janeiro who seek to live closer to work and to avoid traffic jams.
-Newly launched residential projects with comprehensive infrastructure (such as Viva Lapa and Cores da Lapa) have been fully sold, reflecting a high demand for housing in a neighborhood perceived to offer a high standard of living.
+Lapa has a lower population density and less traffic compared to other regions of the city.
+The neighbourhood is home to the headquarters and administrative buildings of many large companies, such as Petrobras and BNDES, as well as numerous commercial buildings on Chile Avenue (including Ventura I and II).
+These features bring in residents from the north, south, and west of Rio de Janeiro who seek to live closer to work and to avoid traffic jams.
+There is high housing demand, as the neighbourhood is seen as offering a high standard of living.